 - Increase funding to the Rhode Island Department of Health's tobacco control program; and

-Other tobacco bills that were introduced, but not passed included: adding electronic cigarettes to the Rhode Island smokefree workplace law, adding sales and use taxes to ENDS products and little cigars, raising the minimum age of sale for tobacco products from 18 to 21, not allowing smoking in Rhode Island casinos and several smokefree multi-unit housing safety acts.
+Other tobacco-related bills that were introduced, but not passed included: adding sales and use taxes to ENDS products and little cigars and raising the minimum age of sale for tobacco products from 18 to 21.

-The American Lung Association in Rhode Island will build on positive hearings in 2017 and support legislation that raises the age of sale for tobacco products to 21; increases funding for the state's tobacco control program; and strengthens point of sale tobacco regulations.
-Strong public support exists for these measures, which the Lung Association will seek to publicize and leverage with state legislators and policy makers.
+The American Lung Association in Rhode Island will build on positive hearings in 2018 and support legislation that raises the age of sale for tobacco products to 21; increases funding for the state's tobacco control program; and strengthens local tobacco control regulations.
+Strong public support exists for these measures, which the Lung Association will seek to publicize and leverage with legislators and policy makers